Border Collie Grooming is an important part of your regular Border Collie care.

 This detangling spray gets top marks from owners and groomers.

-It is made in the U.S. with all-natural, human-grade ingredients.
+It is made in the U.S. with all-natural, human-grade ingredients, and it suitable for any dogs older than 8 weeks.

 This highly rated detangling spray can be used on its own, or after a bath as a leave-in conditioner.